Dodd-Walls Centre: Quantum fluids and gases

 Other Dodd-Walls Centre research involves fundamental experimental and theoretical studies of ultra-cold quantum gases, including cold, controlled collisions and cold quantum chemistry.
 Quantum fluids such as Bose–Einstein condensates are configured to emulate the physics of other less accessible or controllable quantum systems.
 This allows for direct investigation of condensed matter and many-body phenomena whose fundamental understanding remains obscure.
 Niels Kjærgaard and his group have developed a novel particle collider to perform high precision atomic physics measurements.
 They use optical tweezers to capture and collide small clouds of ultra-cold atoms to observe the quantum dynamics of low speed collisions.
 Maarten Hoogerland's experiments with ultra-cold helium atoms have led to very precise measurements of the size, colour absorption and energy difference between quantum states of the helium atoms.
 They have also provided tests for the standard model of particle physics.
 Theorist Ashton Bradley has advanced understanding of quantum and classical turbulence and vortices.
-Theorists Blair Blakie and Danny Baillie correctly predicted the formation of stable droplets of ultra-cold gas.
+Theorists Blair Blakie and Danny Baillie correctly predicted the formation of stable quantum droplets of ultra-cold magnetic gases.

 Cold gases are also providing a path to precision measurement.
 Mikkel Andersen and his group, for example, have developed a compact low-cost gravimeter based on atom interferometry.